Charles Conway Hartigan: Medal of Honor citation

 For distinguished conduct in battle, engagement of Vera Cruz, 22 April 1914.
 During the second day's fighting the service performed by him was eminent and conspicuous.
 He was conspicuous for the skillful handling of his company under heavy rifle and machinegun fire, for which conduct he was commended by his battalion commander.

+Family

+On May 6, 1910, Hartigan married Margaret Alden Thompson (June 21, 1887 – May 15, 1974) in Benicia, California.
+His wife's older sister was writer Kathleen Norris.

+Hartigan and his wife had a daughter and a son.
+In 1933, their daughter Margaret Alden Hartigan married James Alexander Barclay Barton, the eldest son of British diplomat Sidney Barton.
+Their son Charles Conway Hartigan Jr. (August 22, 1915 – May 26, 1978) was a 1938 Naval Academy graduate who retired from the Navy as a captain.
+During World War II, he was serving as gunnery officer on the destroyer Hammann when she was sunk by a Japanese torpedo during the Battle of Midway and subsequently received a Silver Star for his actions.